 - Single bed: All residence hall beds are 80 inches long

-- Exceptions: Juniper Hall has 76-inch long mattresses and both Canyon Flats and Uncommon have full/double beds
+- Exception: Juniper Hall has 76-inch long mattresses

 - Desk and chair

 Even though residence hall rooms are furnished comfortably, most students choose to personalize their rooms with items from home.
 We encourage you to view the virtual tours of our residence halls to review the building configurations and for most halls, there is a measurement tool in the video to measure dimensions of the bedroom.

 - Extra long twin sheets (Exception: Juniper Hall has 76-inch long mattresses)